segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 | `total`                                | The total value of the order                                             | Float         |
 | `userId`                               | Chosen user identifier, defaulting to Shopify Customer ID                | String        |

+> note ""
-\* `revenue` is available only with the Order Completed event, and only if the store opts in via the Littledata application.
+> \* `revenue` is available only with the Order Completed event, and only if the store opts in via the Littledata application.
 Revenue is a reserved property in many Segment destinations.
 Opting in will override the `total` property sent to Google Analytics.

 ## Product Properties